Ray J. Ball

 Raymond J. (Ray) Ball is a researcher and educator in accounting and financial economics.
 He is the Sidney Davidson Distinguished Service Professor of Accounting in the University of Chicago’s Booth School of Business.
 He has published foundational research on the economics of financial reporting and financial markets.

 Early life

 Ball was born in 1944 on the outskirts of Sydney, Australia.
 He became the first member of his family with an opportunity to graduate high school, and a corporate sponsorship by Rheem (Australia) afforded the opportunity to attend university.
 He has pursued an academic career ever since.

 Education

 Ball studied Accounting at the University of NSW (Australia), graduating with First Class Honors and the University Medal.
-He obtained an MBA degree in 1968 and Ph.D. in economics and accounting in 1972 from the University of Chicago, where his doctoral supervisor was Eugene F. Fama.
+He obtained an MBA degree in 1968 and Ph.D. in economics in 1972 from the University of Chicago, where his doctoral supervisor was Eugene F. Fama.
 He is a CPA and Fellow of CPA Australia.